aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

 5.5\.
 Open the Amazon ECR console on **Repositories** https://console.aws.amazon.com/ecr, you will see your new repository.

-## 6. Create the Image Docker for your backend and upload to Elastic Container Registry
+## 6. Create the Docker Image for your backend and upload it to your repo on Elastic Container Registry

 6.1 Go to your Node.js project folder.